jialand/15-466-f25-base4/README.md

 #### How To Play:

+[If you encountered compile error due to C4819, try run `set CL=/utf-8` to set to UTF-8]

 Use keyboard Up and Down to switch between choices.

 Use keyboard Enter/Return to confirm the choice.